 Beef tallow used to be a staple in people’s kitchens but has been replaced by cancer causing seed oil sludge.

 You’ve been brainwashed into fearing fat.
 But it turns out humans have evolved because of fat.
-Adding more fat to your diet is one of the fastest ways to improve your health.

 Table of Contents